nomadicGopher/Story_Point_Calculator/README.md

 # Story Point Calculator

-Use this to estimate agile story points easier & consistently.

 ## How to use

 1. Double click the .html file so it opens in a web browser.